apple/GCGC/src/notebooks/README.md

 ## 5a.
-Pauses trends (max, sum, mean, count, std.dev)
+Pauses summary (max, sum, mean, count, std.dev)
-Uses the function `plot_trends()`.
+Uses the function `plot_summary()`.
 The parameters are listed below for the functions, with the expected values to create the plot described by `5a.
-Pauses trends (max, sum, mean, count, std.dev)` being described in paranthesis.
+Pauses summary (max, sum, mean, count, std.dev)` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`.

     gc_event_dataframes (required)
     group_by            (Expected = None)